Calendar Icon White

 TL;DR

-• Strong data classification tools and vendors offer broad coverage for Slack, Google Workspace, Salesforce, Zendesk, cloud drives, and LLM workflows; enabling continuous protection across the entire data lifecycle.
+• Enterprise-ready data classification solutions provide broad SaaS and API coverage; including Slack, Google Workspace, Salesforce, Zendesk, Snowflake, cloud storage, endpoints, and LLM workflows; ensuring protection across the full data lifecycle.

-• Choosing the right data classification vendor improves compliance alignment (GDPR; HIPAA; PCI DSS), prevents data leakage, and gives security teams real-time visibility and automated control over where sensitive data lives and how it moves.
+• Choosing the right data classification solution improves compliance alignment (GDPR; HIPAA; PCI DSS; SOC 2); reduces breach risk; minimizes alert fatigue; and gives security teams real-time visibility into where sensitive data lives, who has access to it, and how it moves.

 ✨ What is Data Classification?